Peter Mansbridge: Speaking fees controversy

 In 2014, Mansbridge faced criticism for accepting speaking fees.
 Mansbridge defended himself saying he gave about 20 speeches each year, about half of them unpaid, and that he often donates part of the money to charity.
 However, he had recently made a paid speech at the Investment Symposium organized by the Canadian Association of Petroleum Producers (CAPP), a lobby group that promotes the pro-oil-sands-development side of the debate.
 Media critics felt accepting payment from an agency actively trying to influence public policy, even if it was only as a speaking fee, could be a conflict of interest.
 Mansbridge was the second CBC employee discovered to be accepting money from outside agencies for speaking fees.
 Rex Murphy of CBC's Cross Country Check-up was the first.
 CBC president Hubert Lacroix defended the practice stating that the CBC was aware of the speaking engagements and payments, having pre-vetted them for any potential conflict of interest.
 Nevertheless, the CBC reviewed its policies following the controversy.
 In 2016, anonymous insider sources from the CBC told CANADALAND that the CBC compensated Mansbridge for losing earnings from speaking fees; Mansbridge denies this claim.

 Retirement

 In 2016, Mansbridge announced his retirement from hosting The National, and step down as Chief Correspondent of CBC News after anchoring CBC's Canada Day coverage on the country's 150th anniversary.
 He made his final broadcast from The National on June 30, 2017; and made his final live coverage during Canada Day on July 1, 2017, paving the way for his retirement.

 From October to December 2017, Mansbridge undertook a 17-stop cross-Canada storytelling tour.

 Since his retirement, he made appearances in CBC including as guest co-host on CBC's coverage of the wedding of Prince Harry and Meghan Markle in May 2018, and as a guest contributor for the 2019 federal election.
+Since the 2019 federal election, Mansbridge has hosted a daily podcast called The Bridge.